nestconf25/nestconf25.github.io/pages/dataset.md

 \
 In the context of this challenge, only focal patients were included in the dataset.
 The data was subsequently separated in a fixed training, validation and test sets.
 The training and validation sets will be provided to participants, the test set is privately kept and used for the final evaluation.

+**More information regarding the dataset will follow when the challenge begins, after registration.**

 &nbsp;
 #### Data format: